andreudumitro-eng/fair-poc-research/SPEC.md

 Hypothetical Argon2 ASIC	~5 ms	200 H/s	~20×
 Key Insight: Even with hypothetical ASICs, the advantage is limited to ~20× (compared to 1000×+ for SHA256).
 This makes peaceful coexistence feasible.

+Why Not Other Functions?
+Alternative	Problem
+SHA256	Vulnerable to ASIC (Bitcoin-style)
+RandomX	Harder to implement, less standardized scrypt	Less memory (32 KB), more vulnerable to ASIC Balloon	Slower than Argon2id
+Equihash	Will be implemented in Phase 4
 Block Structure
 Block Header (120 bytes, little-endian)
 Field	Type	Size	Description